tttgm/Data-Science-Portfolio/README.md

 ### Data Analysis Projects

 * [Titanic Passanger Dataset](https://github.com/tttgm/Data-Science-Portfolio/blob/master/Titanic%20Data%20Analysis.ipynb): Perform an analysis of the passengers onboard the Titanic, and which were the strongest factors in determining their fate.
 *Tools: Numpy, Pandas, Matplotlib*

 * [Open Street Map - Melbourne](https://github.com/tttgm/Data-Science-Portfolio/blob/master/OpenStreetMap%20data%20Melbourne.ipynb): The OpenStreetMap data for Melbourne, Australia was wrangled, investigated, and cleaned.
 The data was relatively dirty, providing a good opportunity to practise wrangling.
 Here's a summary [report](https://github.com/tttgm/Data-Science-Portfolio/blob/master/osm_report.ipynb), and the [full repo](https://github.com/tttgm/OSM-Data-Project).
 *Tools: ElementTree, regex, SQLite*

+* [Wine Quality](): Conducted a detailed statistical analysis of the factors influencing wine 'quality'.
+Contains a lot of plots and summary statistics. *Tools: R, RStudio, ggplot*

 ### Machine Learning Projects